abipalli/semioverse/README.md

 * eventExtension: Adds event handling capabilities to a card, allowing it to respond to and emit events.
 * eventDelegatorExtension: Adds event delegation capabilities to a card, enabling it to delegate a method call and respond to the completion of the delegation with an event.
 * runnerExtension: This extension is intended to add execution capabilities to a Card, allowing the Card to maintain a state and execute defined delegators.

-# Beyond the Literary Form

-Cards going byeond our current literary form.
-Speaking in card graphs, icons as networks made sensual.
-Metaphoric expression, poetics.

-# Cyclic Tautologies

-Reason as Testing Laws, cyclic tautologies in the card-graph upon interpretation through rules of inference.

 ---